-And in a way, habits are just that -- part of us.
 Habits are essentially patterns of behavior that become "worn in" to our brains.
-Someone who wakes up every morning, pours a cup of coffee and lights a cigarette, in that order, every morning, has that pattern built in to his or her brain, in the form of well-used synaptic pathways.
+Someone who wakes up every morning, pours a cup of coffee and lights a cigarette, in that order, every morning, has that pattern built into their brain, in the form of well-used synaptic pathways.
 But how long does it take to form a habit?

 In this article, we'll find out whether you really can turn a new behavior into a habitual one by repeating it for 21 days — a number often cited as the key to forming a new habit.
 We'll see where the belief originates and whether there's any hard evidence to back it up.

 To understand what goes into forming or breaking a real habit, and how long that might take, it's helpful to look at what goes on in the brain once pattern-enforcing synaptic pathways are "worn in."